- Financial Term Glossary

 Lenders consider your credit score a numerical representation of how likely you are to repay a loan.
 Whether the money you borrow is a mortgage, personal loan, or credit card, your score is one of the only indicators of your creditworthiness.
 A credit score may be imperfect, but it’s one of the few tools lenders have to base their decisions on.

-Have paid back previous loans on time
+You've paid back previous loans on time.

-Don’t carry an excessive amount of debt
+You don’t carry an excessive amount of debt.

-Have experience with different types of credit accounts, such as installment loans and revolving debt.
+You have experience with different types of credit accounts, such as installment loans and revolving debt.

 Credit score: a comprehensive breakdown